joachimprinzbach/BiZEPS/doc/introduction/06_BiZEPSState.md

 #   Current State of BiZEPS
 - Basic setup is up and running
-  - Docker images can be generated out of Dockerfiles
+  - Docker images can be generated from Dockerfiles
   - BiZEPS can be started with a script
   - Jenkins master and slave is running
   - HelloWorld.c from Github is compiling